-The key focus during the initial screening process and the bottom-up fundamental analysis is on building a portfolio of securities of companies that meet the Manager's focus on the transition to or advancement of a circular economy and are expected to generate positive returns over the long-term.
+Following a combination of the screening process and/or the identification of suitable companies or investments described above, the Manager or third-party asset manager(s) appointed by the Manager will mainly utilise fundamental bottom-up analysis focusing on individual companies' business models and metrics such as historic and future earnings growth, profit margins, returns on equity, competitive positioning, quality and track record of management, to identify those companies that are most suitable.
+The key focus during the initial screening process and the bottom-up fundamental analysis is on building a portfolio of securities of companies that meet the Manager's focus on the transition to or advancement of sustainable nutrition practices and are expected to generate positive returns over the long-term.
 Portfolio construction will follow a benchmark agnostic approach which will seek adequate diversification across opportunities and individual securities.
 A flexible investment approach is considered by the Manager to be paramount as no one rigid style of investment can accommodate all stages of the economic and business cycle.
 The investment approach aims to take account of and is responsive to anticipated changes in economic and market conditions.